Electric generator: Direct current generators

 A coil of wire rotating in a magnetic field produces a current which changes direction with each 180° rotation, an alternating current (AC).
 However many early uses of electricity required direct current (DC).
 In the first practical electric generators, called dynamos, the AC was converted into DC with a commutator, a set of rotating switch contacts on the armature shaft.
 The commutator reversed the connection of the armature winding to the circuit every 180° rotation of the shaft, creating a pulsing DC current.
 One of the first dynamos was built by Hippolyte Pixii in 1832.

 The dynamo was the first electrical generator capable of delivering power for industry.

 The Woolrich Electrical Generator of 1844, now in Thinktank, Birmingham Science Museum, is the earliest electrical generator used in an industrial process.
 It was used by the firm of Elkingtons for commercial electroplating.

 The modern dynamo, fit for use in industrial applications, was invented independently by Sir Charles Wheatstone, Werner von Siemens and Samuel Alfred Varley.
-Varley took out a patent on 24 December 1866, while Siemens and Wheatstone both announced their discoveries on 17 January 1867, the latter delivering a paper on his discovery to the Royal Society.
+Varley took out a patent on 24 December 1866, while Siemens and Wheatstone both announced their discoveries on 17 January 1867 by delivering papers at the Royal Society.

 The "dynamo-electric machine" employed self-powering electromagnetic field coils rather than permanent magnets to create the stator field.
 Wheatstone's design was similar to Siemens', with the difference that in the Siemens design the stator electromagnets were in series with the rotor, but in Wheatstone's design they were in parallel.
 The use of electromagnets rather than permanent magnets greatly increased the power output of a dynamo and enabled high power generation for the first time.
 This invention led directly to the first major industrial uses of electricity.
 For example, in the 1870s Siemens used electromagnetic dynamos to power electric arc furnaces for the production of metals and other materials.

 The dynamo machine that was developed consisted of a stationary structure, which provides the magnetic field, and a set of rotating windings which turn within that field.
 On larger machines the constant magnetic field is provided by one or more electromagnets, which are usually called field coils.

 Large power generation dynamos are now rarely seen due to the now nearly universal use of alternating current for power distribution.
 Before the adoption of AC, very large direct-current dynamos were the only means of power generation and distribution.
 AC has come to dominate due to the ability of AC to be easily transformed to and from very high voltages to permit low losses over large distances.